Quantum Kernel Methods under Scrutiny: A Benchmarking Study: Study Design

-For regression, we select the following datasets: { \paragraph*{Friedman \#1:} The Friedman \#1 regression problem is described in Refs.~\cite{Friedman1991,Breiman1996}.
-The dataset consists of $d \geq 5$ independent features distributed uniformly on the interval $[0,1]$.
-The labels $y$ satisfy
+For regression, we select the following datasets: { \bmhead{Friedman} The Friedman \#1 regression problem is described in Refs.~\citep{Friedman1991,Breiman1996}.
+The dataset consists of $d \geq 5$ independent features distributed uniformly on the interval $[0,1]$, with labels generated by a nonlinear function; cf. Appendix~\ref{sec:appendix-details-dataset} for detailed information.

-where $x_i$ with $i\in\lbrace 1,2,3,4,5\rbrace$ is the $i$-th component of the data point $\xdata$ and $\sigma$ is the standard deviation of Gaussian noise applied to the output.
-We set $\sigma=0.01$ for all simulations.
-Only $d=5$ features contribute to the computation of the labels, while the remaining features are independent.
 Due to its non-linearity as well as its interaction between features and noise characteristics, this dataset mimics real-world regression scenarios.
 For this study, we generate datasets for $d=5,\ldots 15$ features.

-\paragraph*{QFMNIST:} This dataset is based on the fashion-MNIST dataset~\cite{xiao2017fashionmnistnovelimagedataset}, which is send through a quantum circuit to create a quantum-based dataset.
-We use the procedure as described in Ref.~\cite{Jerbi2023}.
+\bmhead{QFMNIST} This dataset is based on the fashion-MNIST dataset~\citep{xiao2017fashionmnistnovelimagedataset}, which is send through a quantum circuit to create a quantum-based dataset.
+We use the procedure as described in Ref.~\citep{Jerbi2023}.
 For this, first the fashion-MNIST feature dimension is reduced by principle component analysis.
-The resulting $d$ features are then encoded into a quantum state using an $d$-qubit encoding circuit as proposed by Havlicek \emph{et al.}~\cite{Havlicek2019}.
-The subsequent arbitrary single qubit rotations as applied in Ref.~\cite{Jerbi2023} are omitted.
+The resulting $d$ features are then encoded into a quantum state using an $d$-qubit encoding circuit as proposed by Havlicek \emph{et al.}~\citep{Havlicek2019}.
+The subsequent arbitrary single qubit rotations as applied in Ref.~\citep{Jerbi2023} are omitted.
 Finally, the labels are generated by computing expectation values w.r.t. measuring the first qubit in the Pauli-$Z$ basis.
 We generate datasets with $d=2,\ldots 15$ principal components.

-\paragraph*{\ce{NH3} Potential energy surface:} This real world dataset is taken from Ref.~\cite{Schmitz2019PESData}, which is a vast benchmark database for machine learning potential energy surfaces of a wide range of different molecules.
-Here, we use the ammonia data labeled with ``STATIC-g32n1-1M'' and ``DZERO''.
-While the original dataset is in $xyz$-format we transformed them into internal coordinates (i.e. bond lengths and angles).
-Since nonlinear molecules with $N$ atoms show $f=3N-6$ degrees of freedom, this dataset consists of $d=6$ features with corresponding ground state energies (in Hartee) computed at CCSD(F12*)(T)/cc-pVDZ-F12 level of theory defining the labels.
+\bmhead{\ce{NH3} Potential energy surface (PES)} This real world dataset is taken from the bechmark database described in Ref.~\citep{Schmitz2019PESData}.
+Here, we use the ammonia data labeled with ``STATIC-g32n1-1M'' and ``DZERO'' and transformed the $xyz$-data to internal coordinates (i.e. bond lengths and angles).
+Since nonlinear molecules with $N$ atoms show $f=3N-6$ degrees of freedom, this dataset consists of $d=6$ features with corresponding ground state energies (in Hartee).
 The dataset consists of 193 samples from which $M=155$ are used for training and $M^\prime=38$ for testing. }